-Think of the iconic designer names that were indelibly marked into history during this decade, like Yves Saint Laurent, Karl Lagerfeld and Diane von Furstenburg.
-It was also a period where mass-market, trend-driven fashion was also more readily available.
-Barbara Hulanicki's Biba kick-started the idea in London a decade earlier, alongside boutiques like Bus Stop, and cool, connected girls were able to switch up their looks more readily, which likely led to the 1001 aesthetics and key pieces that came out of this electric time.
+Think of the iconic designer names that were indelibly marked into history during this decade, like Yves Saint Laurent, Karl Lagerfeld and Diane von Furstenberg.
+Also, during this period, mass-market, trend-driven fashion was more readily available.
+Barbara Hulanicki's Biba kick-started the idea in London a decade earlier, alongside boutiques such as Bus Stop, and cool, connected girls were able to switch up their looks more readily, which likely led to the 1001 aesthetics and key pieces that came out of this electric time.

-This glamorous period also produced a slew of unforgettable, high-octane, high-profile style icons too.
-Think of Farrah Fawcett, Grace Jones, Bianca Jagger, Diana Ross, Cher and Debbie Harry.
-Their fabulousness was met in equal, different parts by the casual '70s crew: Ali McGraw, Diane Keaton, Jane Birkin and company repped the kind of '70s style that feels more brunch-ready in NYC rather than wild nights at Studio 54.
+This glamorous period also produced a slew of unforgettable, high-octane, high-profile style icons.
+Think Farrah Fawcett, Grace Jones, Bianca Jagger, Diana Ross, Cher and Debbie Harry.
+Their fabulousness was met in equal parts by the casual '70s crew: Ali MacGraw, Diane Keaton, Jane Birkin and company repped the kind of '70s style that feels more brunch-ready in NYC rather than wild nights at Studio 54.
 Whether you're into hippies, disco queens, rockers, punks or retro nerds, I'd recommend following @70sbabes on Instagram for a daily dose.
 What you'll notice when looking through these archival shots is that so many retro fashion moments still feel relevant.
-Keep reading to see which 40-year-old trends you're still wearing today.
+Keep reading to see which 50-year-old trends we're still wearing today.

-Style Notes: Diane von Furstenberg's wrap dress has moments in and out of the trend spotlight, but it forever remains a true staple in any woman's arsenal.
+Style Notes: Diane von Furstenberg's wrap dress has moments in and out of the trend spotlight, but it forever remains a true staple in anyone's arsenal.
 Here is the designer wearing her classic creation way back in 1973.

-Style Notes: Is it just us or are these outfits everything you'd like to wear to work next week?
+Style Notes: Is it just us, or are these outfits everything you'd like to wear to work?
 Plain midi dresses, slouchy boots and tonal colours are all on our radar for spring.
-Call your girls and tell them the news.
+Call your friends, and tell them the news.

 Style Notes: There are countless cool-girl trends one can chart back to Debbie Harry (her back catalogue of outfits is a treasure trove), but how much would you pay to get your mitts on this Blondie slogan knit right now?
 We know.
 A lot.

-Style Notes: Slinky "naked" dresses have been present through the 20th century, but there's something about a boudoir-inspired satin slip that feels a) very '70s and b) very much like something we'll be wearing this party season.
-Thanks to Diana Ross for doing this one—and the tropical setting—major justice.
+Style Notes: Slinky "naked" dresses have been present through the 20th century, but there's something about a boudoir-inspired satin slip that feels A) very '70s and B) very much like something we'll be wearing this summer.

 Style Notes: The power of the denim dress lives on.
-Whether you wear yours short and cheeky with matching platforms like this '70s model, or you decide to opt for something more demure, the simple usage of this humble fabric can make any frock seem easier to wear.
+Whether you wear yours short and cheeky with matching platforms like this '70s model did, or you decide to opt for something more demure, the simple use of this humble fabric can make any frock seem easier to wear.

-Style Notes: The '70s wouldn't be anything without its freedom-fighting hippies, and it just so happens that Jane Fonda was part of the club.
-Here she's wearing a Thea Porter dress—this designer's seminal creations are still adored by boho girls like Kate Moss today.
+Style Notes: The '70s wouldn't be anything without their freedom-fighting hippies, and it just so happens that Jane Fonda was part of the club.
+Here, she's wearing a Thea Porter dress—this designer's seminal creations are still adored by boho girls like Kate Moss today.

 Style Notes: Jane Birkin spent much of the '70s not really wearing much clothing at all, but she did always have her trusty basket bag nearby.
-Over the past few summers, we've seen these traditional woven holdalls make their way back into fashion—don't be surprised if they continue to reign in 2018.
+Over the past few summers, we've seen these traditional woven holdalls make their way back into fashion to become the bag to wear every summer.

-Style Notes: Every time designers present their summer collections you can bet safari references will be present—it all started, of course, with Yves Saint Laurent.
-Here, his muse, Betty Catroux, models the famous safari dress in 1969—a look that would rule during the first part of following decade.
+Style Notes: Every time designers present their summer collections, you can bet safari references will be present.
+It all started, of course, with Yves Saint Laurent.
+Here, his muse, Betty Catroux, models the famous safari dress in 1969—a look that would rule during the first part of the following decade.

-Style Notes: Marisa Berenson's silky pj tunic, culottes and matching scarf look precisely like pieces we'd wear out for a party night in 2018.
+Style Notes: Marisa Berenson's silky pyjama tunic, culottes and matching scarf look precisely like pieces we'd wear around the house or for an intimate dinner.
 Paired with gold sandals and a shoulder-robed coat, this glam look hasn't dated from when it was captured in 1974.